-- Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Sud
+- Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Saclay

-- Regional Economics, 3rd year undergraduate students in Applied Economics and 1st year Master program in Innovation & Business (and e-learning), University Paris-Sud
+- Regional Economics, 3rd year undergraduate students in Applied Economics (also e-learning), and 1st year Master program in Innovation & Business (e-learning only), University Paris-Saclay

 - Economic geography & Urban Economics, 2nd year Master program in Economics, University Paris-Saclay